Vitaly Goryaev

-Vitaly Nikolayevich Goryaev (1 [14] April 1910 – 12 April 1982) was a Soviet and Russian painter, graphic illustrator and caricaturist.
-He was the People's Artist of the USSR (1981) and winner of the USSR State Prize (1967).
+Vitaly Nikolayevich Goryaev (Виталий Николаевич Горяев; – 12 April 1982) was a Soviet and Russian painter, graphic illustrator and caricaturist.
+He was awarded the title People's Visual Artist of the USSR in 1981 and a recipients of the USSR State Prize in 1967.

 Biography

 Early years

 Vitaly Goryaev was born on 14 April 1910 in the family of a bank manager in Kurgan, Tobolsk Governorate (now the administrative centre of the Kurgan Oblast).

 In 1921, he relocated with his family to Chita, where he began his creative journey.
 He received guidance from the local artist, Ivan Sverkunov, and accompanied him on study trips.
 He drew caricatures for the school newspaper in the style of popular magazines such as Smekhach and Prozhektor, and attempted to create illustrations in the style of Vladimir Lebedev.
 As a schoolboy, he started contributing to Zabaikalsky Rabochiy.
 Initially, he cut out other people's drawings on linoleum, but later he began creating his own.

 The artist-to-be had other interests besides drawing.
 At 17, he experimented with circus and operetta, but ultimately designed sets, posters, and programs for productions.
 He also wrote poems in the style of V. Mayakovsky, which were eagerly printed by Chita newspapers.
 He made acquaintances with local poets and was accepted into the Chita Association of Proletarian Writers.
 However, in his later life, poems played a less significant role than the drawings he used to illustrate his own manuscripts.